Key takeaways

-The good news is that addressing the issue of burnout in the tech industry is easy when you understand the causes and use these proven strategies to prevent employee burnout
+If your people are burned out, it can lead to high turnover, low morale, and decreased productivity, ultimately affecting your bottom line.
+The good news is that addressing burnout in the tech industry becomes much easier when you understand the causes and use proven strategies to prevent employee burnout and support well-being.

 There are several common causes of tech worker burnout.
 Taking the time to understand them means it's easier to make improvements that set your workforce up for success.